SANCLA/WSUS-Maintenance/README.md

 3. Create a new task in Windows Task Planner to run daily or weekly:
    * Run as SYSTEM user, run with highest privileges
    * Program/script: powershell.exe
-   * Add arguments: -ExecutionPolicy Bypass -Command "& 'C:\SANCLA-scripts\WSUS-Maintenance\Wsus-Maintenance.ps1' -Server [your-wsus-server] -Port 8530 -L C:\SANCLA-scripts\WSUS-Maintenance\LOG"
+   * Add arguments: -ExecutionPolicy Bypass -Command "& 'C:\SANCLA-scripts\WSUS-Maintenance\Wsus-Maintenance.ps1' -Server [your-wsus-server] -Port 8530 -Update yes"
    * Replace -Server [your-wsus-server]  with your WSUS server, eg wsus01.domain.local
    * Replace -Port 8530 with the used WSUS port.
 Default is 8530.
 Check IIS binding for the correct port...